Conquest of Mecca: Muslim army mobilizes for Mecca campaign

-Muhammad set out towards Mecca at the head of an army consisting of ten thousand soldiers on the tenth day of the month of Ramadan.
-This was the largest Muslim force ever assembled as of that time.
-Muhammad appointed Abu Ruhm Al-Ghifari as the custodian of the affairs of Medina during his absence.
+Muhammad would summon all Muslims capable of combat and began to march to Mecca in response to the violation of the Treaty of al-Hudaybiya and a fruitless embassy.

-As they progressed towards Mecca, Al-'Abbas bin 'Abdul Muttalib and his family joined Muhammad and his army at a place called Al-Juhfa.
-Upon reaching Al-Abwa’, the Muslims encountered Abu Sufyan bin Al-Harith (not to be confused with the previously mentioned Abu Sufyan ibn Harb) and ‘Abdullah bin Umayyah, who were the cousins of Muhammad.
+As they progressed towards Mecca, Abbas ibn Abd al-Muttalib and his family joined Muhammad and his army at a place called Al-Juhfa.
+Upon reaching Al-Abwa’, the Muslims encountered Abu Sufyan ibn al-Harith (not to be confused with the previously mentioned Abu Sufyan ibn Harb) and ‘Abdullah ibn Umayyah, who were the cousins of Muhammad.
 However, due to their previous actions and negative attitude towards the Muslims, they were not received with open arms.
 'Ali advised Abu Sufyan to seek forgiveness from Muhammad and confess his past misconduct in a manner similar to the repentance of the prophet Joseph's brothers in the Qur'an:"They said, "By Allah, certainly has Allah preferred you over us, and indeed, we have been sinners."
 (Qur'an 12:91)Abu Sufyan followed this advice and approached Muhammad, who forgave Abu Sufyan and quoted from the Qur'an: "He said, "No blame will there be upon you today.
 Allah will forgive you; and He is the most merciful of the merciful."
 (Qur'an 12:92)Abu Sufyan then recited some verses (of poetry) in praise of Muhammad and professed Islam as his only religion.

 The Muslims continued their journey towards Mecca while observing the fast, until they reached a location called Al-Qadeed where they found water and broke their fast.
 They then continued their march towards Mar Az-Zahran.
 The Quraysh did not have knowledge of the developments, but Muhammad did not wish to take them by surprise.
 He instructed his men to light fires on all sides for cooking purposes.
 This was done to allow the Quraysh to accurately assess the situation and make informed decisions, rather than risking their lives by blindly entering into the battlefield without proper knowledge.
 'Umar ibn Al-Khattab was assigned the responsibility of guarding their camp.